 AB 1603 requires that CalVIP grants be used to support, expand and replicate evidence-based violence reduction strategies "that seek to interrupt cycles of violence and retaliation in order to reduce the incidence of homicides, shootings, and aggravated assaults."
+(Pen.
+Code, § 14131, subd. (c).)
 Within that definition, applicants have some discretion in selecting a strategy or strategies that best fit the scope of the problem and the needs of the target community.